vrp0000/CRUD-MERN/README.md

 Installation steps.

-1. Go to Scaletech Folder and run "npm i"
+1. Run "npm i" from root folderr
-2. GO to Scaletech/bookstore and run "npm i"
+2. GO to /bookstore and run "npm i"
-3. Go to Scaletech/server and run "npm i"
+3. Go to /server and run "npm i"

 Running the application
 -> Go to Scaletech folder and run "npm start"